 Visiting hours and Masses

-The pastor is Salvador Torrent, named in 2016.
-The church can be visited from 10:30 a.m. to 12:30 p.m. from Monday to Friday, and in the afternoons, Saturdays, Sundays and holidays it is open 30 minutes before Mass.
+The pastor of this Church is Juan Antonio Navarro, appointed in October 2022.
+The church can be visited from 10:30 a.m. to 12:30 p.m.
+Monday through Friday, and in the afternoons, Saturdays, Sundays, and holidays it is open 30 minutes before mass.

 Winter: from September 1 to June 30, working days at 8:00 am; Tuesday to Friday and eve at 19:30 p.m., and holidays at 10:00 a.m., 12:00 p.m. and 19:00 p.m.